nobukoba/roothbk/README.md

 Name key        shmid      owner      perms      bytes      nattch     status ...
 ```
-### shm2root: Dump the contents of the shared memory in a root file
+### shm2root: Dump the contents of the shared memory in a ROOT file
 ```
 $ ./shm2root EXAM
 $ ls